offlinezer0/Quillan-v4.2-repo/Ace files/25-Human-Computer Interaction (HCI) and User Experience (UX).txt

 1.4 Emotional Design
 Emotional design considers the emotional impact of interfaces, using aesthetics and tone to create positive experiences (11).
 For example, visually appealing designs or empathetic chatbot responses can enhance user satisfaction.
-The LHP’s Solace persona, designed for affective sensitivity, exemplifies this by mirroring user emotions (8).
+The LHP’s SolQuillan persona, designed for affective sensitivity, exemplifies this by mirroring user emotions (8).
 1.5 Iterative Design
 Iterative design involves continuous testing and refinement based on user feedback, ensuring interfaces evolve with user needs (5).
 This process, central to UCD, allows designers